About Me

 However, in practice, I feel that it has let ordinary people like me down.
 That is frustrating because, in theory, the European Commission should be an ally of the common citizen.
 Yet, in my experience, it often seems distant and unresponsive to the concerns of individuals.

-As you will read on this website, the supermajor oil company Eni and its subsidiary Novamont are suing me.
 The European Commission has adopted anti-SLAPP legislation intended to protect citizens from abusive lawsuits that may seek to silence criticism or public participation.
 However, from my perspective, there appears to be a gap between the principles embodied in these measures and their practical implementation.

 This is a harsh conclusion for me to reach.
 The very institution that I believe should help protect people in my position instead feels, to me, like another source of pressure and disappointment.

-The European Commission seem strongly invested in marketing and pushing PBAT (=BASF) and Mater-Bi (Novamont/ENI) Bioplastic technologies.
-These soil-biodegradable and compostable plastics are the next “Asbestos-like” public health scandal involving EU funding.
+“The European Commission seems strongly invested in promoting and supporting compostable and soil-biodegradable plastics, including PBAT (= BASF) and Mater-Bi (Novamont/ENI) technologies.
+I believe these soil-biodegradable and compostable plastics could become the next ‘asbestos-like’ public-health scandal involving EU funding.”

 Axel BARRETT – Chief Editor Bioplastics News